Environmental permit information

 - The Regulatory Reform (Fire Safety) Order 2005, require responsible persons of all non domestic premises to undertake and implement a fire safety risk assessment of their premises.
 For more information on this you can

 - The health and safety of your staff and visitors to your site.
 You can obtain more information on this from the .

 If you want more information on the policy and procedures for how the council issue environmental permits, the Secretary of State has published a -General Guidance Manual on Policy and Procedures for A2 and Part B Installations.
-This is available from the .
+This is available from the archive Defra website.

-If you have any queries you can contact Environmental Health using the contact details on the right hand side.
+If you have any queries you can contact Environmental Protection (see Contacts section of this webpage).